DevCrew-io/openai-chatgpt-ios-sdk/README.md

 [DevCrew.IO](https://devcrew.io/)

-If you have any questions or comments about Nested Collection View, please feel free to contact us at info@devcrew.io.
+If you have any questions or comments about **ChatGPTAPIManager** , please feel free to contact us at info@devcrew.io.

 <h3 align="left">Connect with Us:</h3>
 <p align="left">